taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Rhee, Min, and Soka sit in the maintenance shaft.

-**Rhee: "So...you want to know how far Space Consortium's cutting edge eSyrup research went?"**
+**Rhee: "So...you want to know how far Space Consortium's eSyrup research went?"**

 **Min: "That's part of it."**